- Fully managed turn-key messaging infrastructure. SQS queues requires very little effort to set up, maintain and manage over time.

 - Can be used as a gateway between endpoints that may not have direct connectivity to each-other.

 - Like other message brokers, there is no local store-and-forward mechanism available.
 If an endpoint cannot reach SQS, either due to network problems or if SQS is unavailable, the endpoint will not be able to send nor receive messages.

 - Can be relatively expensive when using larger volumes of messages.

-By default, Access Key ID and Secret Access Key are discovered from environment variables of the machine that is running the endpoint:
+By default, AWS Access Key ID and AWS Secret Access Key are discovered from environment variables of the machine that is running the endpoint: